Al-Quds University’s Commitment to Carbon Reduction Targets by 2050

 Scope 1: Direct Emissions Reduction Plan

-Our preliminary goal is to achieve a 40% reduction in Scope 1 emissions by 2030, setting the stage for more significant cuts by 2050.
+Our goal is to reduce Scope 1 emissions by 40% by 2030 with the intention of reducing them more significantly by 2050.

 Scope 2: Indirect Emissions Reduction Plan

-Scope 2 emissions result from the generation of purchased electricity consumed by the University.
-We have designed targeted strategies to address these emissions:
+Scope 2 emissions are generated through the University’s consumption of purchased electricity.
+We have designed specific strategies to manage these emissions:.

-Our preliminary target for Scope 2 emissions is a 50% reduction by 2030, on the path to reaching near-zero levels by 2050.
+Our preliminary goal for Scope 2 emissions is a 50% reduction by 2030, on a trajectory to near-zero emissions by 2050.

 Scope 3: Other Indirect Emissions Reduction Plan